wiktorszczepanik/NullPass/README.md

 `Length` - The desired length of the generated password.
 Users can specify how many characters the password should contain.

 `Iterations` - The number of iterations used in the password generation process, which can enhance security by making it more difficult to reverse-engineer the generated password.

-`Counter` - A counter value that can be used to create unique passwords for the same site and login combination, allowing users to generate different passwords even if the input parameters remain the same.

 ### Output
 The result of the password generation process is a secure password derived using the **PBKDF2** (Password-Based Key Derivation Function 2) algorithm with **SHA-512** as the hashing function.